Mature Masculine

 Caged in the Rigid Romeo's devotion is a Seducer who wants what he forbids himself.

 The Rigid Romeo locked down because he once let himself play freely.
 He felt pulled toward others, the thrill of the chase.
 It scared him deeply.
 So he trapped himself in commitment and called it love.
+The cage was always meant for himself first.

 The Rigid Romeo's Transformation